lizardfs/documentation/source/adminguide/advanced_configuration.rst

 ==================================

 LizardFS can be run as a high-availability cluster on several nodes.
-When working in HA mode, a dedicated daemon watches the status of the metadata servers and performs a fail over whenever it detects a master server crashed (e.g. due to power outage).
-The state of the available participating servers is constantly monitored via a lightweight protocol doing a 'heartbeat' like check on the other nodes.
-Running LizardFS installation as a HA-cluster significantly increases its availability.
-Since uRaft uses :ref:`quorum` a reasonable minimum of metadata servers in a HA installation is at least 3, to make sure that a proper election with a 'majority' of voices can be done.
+When working in HA mode, a dedicated daemon watches the status of the meta data servers and performs a fail over whenever it detects a master server has crashed (e.g. due to a power outage).
+The state of the available participating servers is being constantly monitored via a lightweight protocol doing a 'heartbeat' like check on the other nodes.
+Running a LizardFS installation as a HA-cluster significantly increases its availability.
+Since uRaft uses :ref:`quorum` a reasonable minimum of meta data servers in a HA installation is at least 3, to make sure that a proper election with a 'majority' of voices can be done.
 For details on the underlying algorithm, check :ref:`raft` in the glossary.

 In order to deploy LizardFS as a high-availability cluster, follow the steps below.